WangZX2001/WangZX2001/README.md

 ## 🧪 Featured Projects

-* **GymFit (Orbital – Level Apollo)**
-  Personalized workout plans, weight/calorie/water tracking, gamification, and tips for student wellness.

-* **AR Photo Scanner / Time Capsule**
-  MindAR.js + A‑Frame + Firebase overlaying videos on printed photos; gallery and upload dashboard.
+## 🧪 Featured Projects

+* **EG1311 Catapult Launcher Robot**
+  A mobile robot that drives forward and backward and uses a servo-powered arm to launch ping-pong balls; designed and built for engineering fundamentals and mechanical design coursework.

+* **CG1111A Maze Solver Robot**
+  Autonomous maze-solving robot using **LDR**, **IR**, and **ultrasonic sensors** for colour detection, obstacle avoidance, and directional decision-making; implemented with microcontroller logic and sensor fusion.

-* **Alex Rescue Robot**
+* **CG2111A Alex Rescue Robot**
-  Raspberry Pi 4 + Arduino Mega 2560, LiDAR SLAM, servo claw; web visualization with Bokeh.
+  Raspberry Pi 4 + Arduino Mega 2560 platform with LiDAR SLAM, autonomous navigation, and servo-based claw; includes web visualization to navigate the robot automonously in a maze.

+* **EE2026 VeriGraph Calculator**
+  FPGA-based scientific/graphing calculator built on the **Basys 3 board**, featuring arithmetic operations, graph plotting, OLED display, PS/2 mouse input, and custom Verilog modules for add/sub, mul/div, trig, and graph rendering.

+* **GymFit**
+  Mobile Application that allows user to create personalized workout plans, weight/calorie/water tracking, gamification, and health tips designed for student wellness.

 <details>
   <summary>📌 Quick Links </summary>